 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Most common hemoglobin (Hb) variants (HbF <15%, heterozygous HbC, heterozygous HbS) do not interfere with this HPLC method.
 Other variants of Hb may show interference with this method.
 The known variants that fall into this category are HbE, HbD, Hb Fukuoka, Hb Philadelphia, and Hb Raleigh.

-If the specimen cannot be analyzed using the Biorad Variant II cation exchange HPLC method due to a hemoglobinopathy or other interference, a second-tier test will be performed on the BIO-RAD in2it analyzer-a point-of-care NGSP-certified method utilizing boronate-affinity chromatography, which is least affected by Hb variants.
+If the specimen cannot be analyzed using the Biorad Variant II cation exchange HPLC method due to a hemoglobinopathy or other interference, a second-tier test will be performed on the Trinity Biotech ultra-2 HPLC method utilizing boronate-affinity chromatography, which is least affected by Hb variants.
 Most specimens from patients with hemoglobinopathies can be accurately monitored with the boronate-affinity method.
 If the specimen cannot be analyzed using either method due to a hemoglobinopathy or other interference, measurement of serum fructosamine may be helpful to monitor glycemic control.
 See FRUCT / Fructosamine, Serum.